James could return to the Lakers' lineup later this week

 James is the Lakers’ leading scorer with 24.9 points per game despite persistent pain in his left foot that forced him to miss Los Angeles’ loss to Utah on Monday.
 James is also contributing 8.8 rebounds and 6.9 assists per game in his 20th NBA season.

-Despite James’ strong play, the Lakers have the NBA’s second-worst record at 2-10.
+Despite James’ strong play, the Lakers have the NBA’s fourth-worst record at 3-10.

 AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports